 Each and every accident is the product of a unique combination of factors.
 However, certain factors tend to be more common than others.
 Certain factors that are common to many trucking accidents include:

 While FMCSA regulations require drivers to take breaks after driving for certain durations, some may be tempted to forego these mandated rest periods.
 A drowsy or exhausted driver can fall asleep at the wheel and cause a catastrophic accident.

 Cargo that is improperly secured or not secured can shift during transit.
 This shifting of cargo can cause the truck to jackknife or overturn.
 Cargo should be secured as per FMCSA regulations using a combination of securing devices and tie-downs.

 A tire blow-out can cause a driver to lose control of the vehicle.
 Trucks may swerve or veer after a tire blow-out.

 Like for any motorist, poor visibility and slippery road conditions can greatly increase the likelihood of an accident.
 Snow and ice present the biggest risk during the winter, while violent summer storms with torrential rainfalls or hail are the chief concern in the summer months.

-Who Regulates Commercial Trucks?
+Who Regulates Commercial Trucking in Fayetteville, AR?

 In 2000, the Federal Motor Carrier Safety Administration (FMCSA) was formed.
 The FMCSA oversees most activities by commercial vehicles and other covered industries and organizations.
 The FMCSA can craft and enforce rules regarding driver safety, cargo securement, cargo loading, and in many other areas of concern.
 While commercial transportation of cargo is certainly under the purview of the FMCSA, the agency also regulates bus companies and other organizations who are transporting 15 or more individuals.